alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 <img src="images/japanese-cat-doll.png" width="12.5%" align="right">

-Since C++ lacks portable Unicode console input I feel the console input subject needs a far more thorough discussion than what’s given in the book (no Unicode discussion).
-It’s certainly enough to fill a chapter of its own.
+Since C++ lacks portable Unicode console input I feel the console input subject needs a far more thorough discussion than what’s given in the book, namely no Unicode discussion, i.e. ignoring an up front problem.
+This subject is certainly enough to fill a chapter of its own.
 That chapter could for example start with the natural “Hello, world!”
-2 program, which asks for the user’s name and produces a greeting using it, and which should do that correctly also for non-English names such as Bjørn Håvard Sæther, and for that matter, such as 日本国 кошка.
+2 program, which asks for the user’s name and produces a greeting using it, and which should do that correctly also for non-English names such as Bjørn Håvard Sæther, and for that matter, such as 日本国 кошка, “Japanese cat” written in Chinese and Russian.